shakfu/groovin/README.md

 	sum(mi => ai => fi => di | i in 1 ..
 4) => (k1 => f1 => r1) => dac

-A single page path with 4 gain-controlled channels each consisting of a module which can be either a (groove~) looper  or a (spindrift~) granulator, a single pole filter and a mono delay, mixing into a (karma~) recorder/looper which in turn feeds into n-pole multi-filter and (gigaverb~) reverb feeding into the dac~.
+A single page path with 4 gain-controlled channels each consisting of a module which can be either a (groove~) looper  or a (spindrift~) granulator, a single pole filter and a mono delay, mixing into a (karma~) overdubber/looper which in turn feeds into an n-pole multi-filter and (gigaverb~) reverb feeding into the dac~.

+The design allows for:

+1. Channel modularity: pick whether a channel is a looper or a granulator via 4 dropdown menus at the top.

+2. Overdubbing into a 5th channel: the karma~ overdubber/looper records the mix of the 4 channels and then can be used as a seperate 5th channel thereafter.

-The key feature is that you can on a per-channel basis, via 4 dropdown menus at the top, pick whether a module is a looper or a granulator.
-This modularilty allow for future extension, of course, and I have I'd like to build other 'modules' in the future, such as a midi or sequencer controlled sampler and include vst-support for example.
+The modularity in the design allows for straitforward Future extension, such as a midi or sequencer controlled sampler and including vst-support for example.

-Next priorities are to add stereo support and further modulation options.

 ## Todo